YangAngelo/YangAngelo/README.md

 🧰 Other Skills:
 Web server configuration (Apache, Nginx), networking and shell scripting, customer and functional support for systems

 📌 I combine technical expertise with strong communication skills, delivering efficient, collaborative, and result-oriented support.
-I thrive in modern IT environments and value continuous learning and innovation.</h3>
+I thrive in modern IT environments and value continuous learning and innovation.